jvehent/sops-spec/draft-sops2.md

 --- abstract

+foo

 --- middle

 # Introduction

 The primary goal of the Sops document format is to provide a secure and practical way to store configuration files at rest.
 Its intended audience is operational groups that engineer deployment systems for their infrastructure.

 The Sops 2 document format is designed to be used with structured file formats, such as JSON or YAML.
 In those formats, Sops 2 guarantees the confidentiality